Skip to main content

 DoiT forecasting supports two levels of granularity:

-• Total forecast: Provides an overall forecast without breaking down individual dimensions.
+• Forecast totals only: Provides an overall forecast without breaking down individual dimensions.

 • Forecast per grouping: Provides forecasts for each dimension included in the report's Group by configuration.

-If your report is grouped by a large number of dimensions–say, more than a dozen–then the Total forecast option is recommended.
+If your report is grouped by a large number of dimensions–say, more than a dozen–then the Forecast totals only option is recommended.

 Choosing Forecast per grouping in such cases may result in an overcrowded report.
 This can be especially concerning for the last period in a report's specified Time Range.
 When the last period contains both historical data and forecasts, each dimension (grouping) will show two parts: the actual value so far (historical) and the forecast.